- Preprimary, Elementary, and Secondary Education Participation

 Appendix B. Glossary

-Advanced Placement (AP) A program of tertiary-level courses and examinations, taught by specially qualified teachers, that provides opportunities for secondary school students to earn undergraduate credits for first-year university courses.
-The schools and teachers offering AP programs must meet College Board requirements and are monitored.
+Advanced Placement (AP) A program of tertiary-level courses and examinations, taught by specially qualified teachers, that provides opportunities for secondary school students to earn undergraduate credits for university courses.
+The schools and teachers offering AP programs must meet College Board requirements and are monitored by the College Board.

 Bachelor’s degree A degree granted for the successful completion of a baccalaureate program of studies, usually requiring at least 4 years (or equivalent) of full-time college-level study.
 This includes degrees granted in a cooperative or work-study program.